Church on the Rock, Wasilla, Alaska

 ABOUT THE CHURCH

 The Bible tells us that the Church collectively is the physical representation of “the body of Christ” in the world today.
-The New Testament tells us the local church is comprised of “born again” followers Christ who regularly gather together.
 The head of the Church is Jesus Christ.
-The biblical purposes of the Church include things such as; worship, evangelism, fellowship, discipleship, and compassionate care for others.
-Support for the ministries of local church is to be accomplished through the joyful, sacrificial, generosity of its local members.
-Part of God’s design is that these funds be distributed by the local church for the work of the ministry and distribution to places of need.
+The Biblical purposes of the Church includes things such as: worship, evangelism, fellowship, discipleship, and compassionate care for others.
+The New Testament describes the local church as being comprised of “born again” followers of Christ, who regularly gather together for worship, encouragement and fellowship.
+Support for the ministry of the local church is to be accomplished through the joyful, sacrificial generosity of its people. - Mat 16:15-19; 18:15-20; Acts 2:41, 42, 47; 5:11-14; Rom 1:7; 1 Cor 1:2; 3:16; Eph 1:22, 23; 4:11-16; Phil 1:1; Col 1:18; 1 Tim 3:1-15; 4:14; 1 Pet 5:1-4; Mat 23:23

 About-the-church-photo1